 MEET THE STAFF OF 81 SPEEDWAY

 Mylisa Powers: Check-In, Scoring, Concessions, Points, Pay, Web Master, Contingencies, are all just a few of the positions Mylisa is in charge of.
-While growing up at the speedway and being the niece of General Manager C. Ray Hall, Mylisa is starting her 25th year as a full-time employee.
+While growing up at the speedway and being the niece of General Manager C. Ray Hall, Mylisa is starting her 26th year as a full-time employee in 2015.

 Track official Dick Coleman.
 Dick is responsible for most of the track watering on race days.
 During race programs Dick is the track official in turn one.
 When asked how many years he has been with the speedway, his reply was; "Since there was dirt."
 Dick is a member of the 81 Speedway Hall of Fame.

 Parts Trailer....Doug Wiss.
 You can find Doug working the speedway Parts Trailer in the infield every race day.
 Doug is another in a line of speedway personnel who have extended well past the 30 year mark with the speedway.
 Doug was inducted into the 81 Speedway Hall of Fame in 2011.

 Track Announcer Warren Hardy.
 Hardy will be starting his 33rd season with the speedway in 2015.
 He started with the speedway as the infield announcer, then moved into the "Condo" as the play-by-play announcer where he is today.
 Hardy was inducted into the Wichita, Ks.
 Sports Hall of Fame in 2010 and the 81 Speedway Hall of Fame in 2012.
 Hardy has also been recognized twice as one of the top 40 most influential people in Wichita Sports.
 (2009 & 2014).

 Starter; Josh Smith.
 Josh joined the speedway 10 years ago and is now the head starter.